liorgonnen/kinetikeys-chorder/README.md

 11. Attach the Cover (note: I need to redesign the way it connects to the main body.
 In the meanwhile, use some additional adhesive tape to secure it to place.
 12. Wrap the hand-strap in adhesive tape so that it feels nicer and more secure on your hand
 13. Flash the firmware (It's an Arduino-compatible [PlatformIO](https://platformio.org/) project.
-NOTE: I'm currently working on an updated firmware where one hand is master and the other is slave.

 Alright!
 You're ready to go!
 Customize the keymap to your liking (right now it's just a dummy a-z mapping for testing).
 I'll add mine in the upcoming days.